-Carl Honoré is a bestselling author and globetrotting ambassador for the Slow Movement.
+Carl Honoré is a globetrotting ambassador for the Slow Movement.

-After working with street children in Brazil, he covered Europe and South America for the Economist, Observer, Miami Herald, Time and National Post.
+After working with street children in Brazil, he covered Europe and South America as a foreign correspondent for the Economist, Observer, Time, Miami Herald and others.

 an international spokesman for the concept of leisure

 Copyright 2014 Conville & Walsh Ltd. All Rights Reserved